FerreroJeremy/tadashi/README.md

 Tadashi uses the <a rel="astral" href="https://astral.readthedocs.io/en/latest/">Astral</a> library to know the time of sunrise and sunset of your location.
 It uses it to make appear on the map if it is day or night.
 This allows to supply additional information to the neural network.
-By default, the city is Paris (the city supported by `Astral` closest to my actual location).
+By default, in the makefile, the city in args is Paris (the city supported by `Astral` closest to my actual location).
-You can change it in `tadashi.py`.

 2. **Change the Map generation**
 There is a good chance that your house is not architecturally identical to mine.